nspope/corMLPE/README.md

 devtools:::install_github("nspope", "corMLPE")
 ```

+**An important current limitation** is that the model assumes a complete set of pairwise distances; i.e. all possible pairwise combinations among samples.
+This assumption is necessary for fast computation of the likelihood, which relies on closed form for the spectrum of the model's correlation matrix.
+I'm currently working on relaxing this assumption.

 The `corStruct` object allows a single grouping factor; for example among several species of an organism, we could fit an isolation-by-distance model with a syntax such as

 ```{r}